cxn03651/write_xlsx/chart.md

         ]
     )

-The points property takes an array ref of format options (see the [CHART FORMATTING][] section below).
+The points property takes an array of format options (see the [CHART FORMATTING][] section below).
 To assign default properties to points in a series pass `nil` values in the array: